Free Writing Residencies for New and Unpublished Writers

 Many writers dream of spending time at a writers residency or colony to focus exclusively on their writing.
 This desire comes from a variety of everyday factors such as no time to write due to work, children, marital responsibilities, or other life circumstances.
 Often, however, the residencies we hear about are the prestigious ones that are so competitive you basically have to be Stephen King or Joyce Carol Oates to get accepted.
 However, there are many programs out there to choose from and a number of them are less competitive or have different types of funding opportunities and fee structures.

 The residencies I have included here are competitive but not as competitive as many out there.
 They don’t require that you have published a novel or that you have completed an MFA program.
-I have also not included those that cost a fortune though some included do have modest fees while others may have several options for attending including full funding, partial funding and limited or no funding.
-The five presented here are all U.S. based.
+The ones included here are free but some do have options with modest fees while others may have several options for attending including full funding, partial funding and limited or no funding.

 For those that can afford it, some programs may be more to your tastes or you may want to attempt to get into one that requires you to pay some kind of fee if it means you have a much better chance of getting in.
 You can also apply to a mix with some that are fully funded, meaning you get accommodations often with a separate writing studio, all or almost all meals, travel and stipend, some that are partially funded and some that are not and require a modest fee.
 This improves your chances of getting in and if you truly have your heart set on attending a writing residency being willing to pay if need be will make likely make that wish come true.